wcornwell/FloweringPlantsLabManual/3_weekly_prac.md

 for any one specimen.
 The contrasting alternatives can be arranged in either of the following ways:

- a\) In **Bracketed Keys** the contrasting alternatives are placed together, usually under a single number.
+ 1. In **Bracketed Keys** the contrasting alternatives are placed together, usually under a single number.
 Each alternative directs you to the numbered alternative that should be examined next.
 Hence, the first alternative under number 1 might direct you to 2 (the second pair of contrasting conditions), while the second alternative under 1 may direct you to 13, omitting all the intervening pairs (2 to 12).

-b\) In **Indented Keys** the contrasting alternatives are marked with the same symbols (numbers or letters) and indented or inset the same distance from the left hand margin, but are not necessarily placed directly under each other; indeed, they can sometimes be on different
+2. In **Indented Keys** the contrasting alternatives are marked with the same symbols (numbers or letters) and indented or inset the same distance from the left hand margin, but are not necessarily placed directly under each other; indeed, they can sometimes be on different